National Disability Employment Awareness Month (NDEAM)

-Congressional Champions play a key role in advancing our legislative agenda and supporting people with disabilities employed through the AbilityOne Program.
-SourceAmerica and National Industries for the Blind (NIB) established the AbilityOne Congressional Champion Program in 2002 to honor representatives and senators who have demonstrated a commitment to their constituents with disabilities or blindness and to the AbilityOne Program.
-More than 160 Members of the current Congress are AbilityOne Champions and have joined the national effort to ensure employment opportunities continue to grow for people who are blind or have significant disabilities.
+AbilityOne Congressional Champions play a key role in advancing SourceAmerica’s legislative agenda and supporting people with disabilities employed through the AbilityOne Program.
+SourceAmerica and National Industries for the Blind (NIB) established the AbilityOne Congressional Champions Program in 2002 to honor members of Congress who have demonstrated a commitment to their constituents with disabilities or blindness and to the AbilityOne Program.
+More than 160 members of the current Congress are AbilityOne Champions and have joined the national effort to grow employment opportunities for people who are blind or have significant disabilities.

 Members become AbilityOne Congressional Champions by completing a four-step process:

-- Meet with representatives from an AbilityOne agency at the member's district or Washington, D.C. office.
+- Meet with representatives from an AbilityOne agency in the member's district or Washington, D.C. office;

-- Support the Javits-Wagner-O'Day Act by using AbilityOne products or services in the member's district or Washington, D.C. office.
+- Support the Javits-Wagner-O'Day Act by using AbilityOne products or services in the member's district or Washington, D.C. office; and

 - Voice support for the AbilityOne Program through a public communication, such as a press conference statement, Congressional Record statement, social media post, or a similar communication.

-Take a look at our current list of AbilityOne Congressional Champions: Congressional Champions List
+Our current list of AbilityOne Congressional Champions can be found here: Congressional Champions List.

-The highlight of our grassroots program for nonprofit agencies operating with AbilityOne contracts is the Grassroots Advocacy Conference.
-This event takes place every June and includes employees with disabilities, their families, and employers from our network of nonprofit agencies—with a focus on those nonprofits located in targeted Congressional districts.
-We provide these invitees with the tools and training they need to personalize and deliver their message about how policy made in Washington shapes the employment choices and opportunities of people with disabilities across our nation.
+The highlight of our grassroots program for nonprofit agencies that have AbilityOne contracts is the Grassroots Advocacy Conference.
+This annual event includes employees with disabilities, their families, and employers from our network of nonprofit agencies – with a focus on those nonprofits located in key congressional districts.
+Invitees are given the tools and training they need to personalize and deliver their message about how policy made in Washington shapes the employment choices and opportunities of people with disabilities across our nation.

 Contact Us and Learn More